In memory of the 77th Anniversary of D-Day

 As Perry and Thomas sounded off Hank recognized two of the men from Charlie Company 502nd, Roselli and Davis.
 As Hank went over to shake hands he heard the Lt. identify himself.

 “Lt.
 Winters.
 Easy Company, 506th.
 You men sure are a long way from your drop zone!”

 “I think we all are sir.”
 Thomas replied with a laugh.

-As Hank walked past the truck shot all to hell, he saw the dead German driver, shot through the temple.
-Walking around to the back was six more dead soldiers, all of them killed before they could exit the truck.
+As Hank walked past the truck shot all to hell, he saw the dead German driver shot through the temple.
+Walking around to the back were six more dead soldiers, all of them killed before they could exit the truck.